AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-videos.md

 * Only videos in the MP4 format are supported for editing.

-* The maximum source file size supported is 1 GB.
+* The maximum source file size supported is 200 MB.

-* The supported videos are larger than 46 pixels and smaller than 3840 pixels on any side
+* The supported videos are larger than 46 pixels and smaller than 3840 pixels on any side.

 * The supported Web browsers are Google Chrome, Firefox, Safari, and Edge.